-During the year the Council completed a gravel trial on its rural roads.
-Gravel from various quarries throughout and outside the district was compared in the trial.
-The trial showed that the gravel the Council had been using did not perform as well as other gravels that were introduced.
-As a result, the Council is progressively rolling out better performing gravel on its rural roads, accepting that differing conditions will require different blends of material.
-The trial was made as a result of submissions to the Long Term Plan raising concerns about the quality of the gravel used on the District's rural roads.
+Following on from the gravel trial last financial year, the Council started the progressive roll out better-performing gravel on its unsealed roads.
+The trial had showed that the gravel the Council had been using did not perform as well as other gravels.
+The trial was conducted as a result of submissions to the Long Term Plan raising concerns about the quality of the gravel used on the District's rural roads.